en de

 Corn oil is widely used because it is cheap, flavorless, and has a high smoke point, which makes it a good choice for deep frying.
 But is it safe to consume corn oil?

-In this article, you are going to find out its production process, benefits, disadvantages, and nutrition content.
+In this article, we are going to take a look at its production process, benefits, disadvantages, and nutrition content.

 How Is Corn Oil Made?